Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 • Break down perceived organisational silos between agencies to allow a more comprehensive, operationally effective and timely response;

-• Clarify lines of accountability (including through possible changes to the relevant legislative instruments), and amend delegations to enable appropriate decision making;
+• Clarify lines of accountability (including through possible changes to the relevant legislative instruments), and amend delegations to enable appropriate decision-making;

 • A comprehensive audit of policy, practice, procedure and documentation with a view to achieving standardisation and simplification across the MIQ system;